 Instead of becoming over-protective and placing heavy restrictions on your kids’ access to the internet, you should involve them while setting reasonable boundaries.

 How to know if the rules are effective?
 By checking to make sure they’re adhering to it of course!
 Don’t simply make it a set-and-forget kind of thing.

 Setting these rules with your kids is also a great way to communicate the consequences of not following it.
 Also, consider your kids’ age and level of maturity as you set or update these boundaries.

 Restrictions come in handy especially when your kids start to use their smart devices under little or no supervision.
 As they advance through school they may have access to more advanced mobile technologies like tablets and laptops for classroom work involving research and you’ve to make sure you’re controlling their level of at this point as well.

 As a rule of thumb, always revisit and update the rules when a new smart device is brought into the home.
 New MacBook for Christmas?
-An iPad as graduation gift?
-An iPhone as birthday present?
+An iPad as a graduation gift?
+An iPhone as a birthday present?
 It’s time to revisit your agreement and revise accordingly.

 Reaching an agreement on digital boundaries with your kids would in turn help them in making smarter choices when it comes to what they share on the internet or who they interact with.